innotrade/enapso-community/README.md

 ## Getting Started

-For an easy start into the development of your own semantic applications, a free Postman collection with all API calls is available for download in this repository https://github.com/innotrade/enapso-community.
+For an easy start into the development of your own semantic applications, a free Postman collection with all API calls is available for download in this repository.

 In addition to the collection with the API calls, a consumer and a maintainer environment are available for Postman.
 The consumer environment configures a user with read-only rights, the maintainer environment configures a user with roles for write operations and administrative functions.